ASFHyP3/hyp3-gamma/hyp3_gamma/insar/etc/README_InSAR_GAMMA.txt

 ----------------
 ## 10. Water Mask

 The water mask specifies, pixel-by-pixel, where there is land and where there is water in the corresponding InSAR product.
 In the mask, 1 is land and 0 denotes water.
-This mask is applied to the DEM prior to running insar jobs, effectively clipping out the water as water is set to a no data value at the start of processing.
+This mask is applied to the DEM prior to running InSAR jobs, effectively clipping out the water as water is set to a no data value at the start of processing.
 The water mask file is stored as a byte-valued GeoTIFF file.

 *Note that this file is optional.
 Select the "Include Water Mask" option in the HyP3 Processing Options to include it in the product package.*